 Bistrot Chez Rémy, Walt Disney Studios Park

-Bistrot Chez Rémy is located next to the famous Ratatouille ride in Disneyland Paris’s Walt Disney Studios Park, the mostly Pixar-themed park.
+Bistrot Chez Rémy is located next to the famous Ratatouille ride in Disneyland Paris’s Walt Disney Studios Park, the mostly Pixar-themed park, and one of the best Disneyland Paris restaurants.
 Walt Disney Studios Park closes at 6pm, and the times available for booking a table at Bistrot Chez Rémy are from 11:30am to 3:45pm.
 With its imaginative theming, gourmet menu offering and an experience unique to Disneyland Paris, lunch at Chez Rémy is one to book well in advance.

 Mr. G and I ordered from the Rémy Menu (€34) which is a two course meal – starter and main course, with no drink included.
 We both ordered the salad as a starter, which was delicious and made with mixed greens, Cantal cheese, tomato confit, poached eggs, crunchy radishes and vegetable vinaigrette.